 In 2012 Charlie walked 1,000 miles solo across the Gobi desert from China to Mongolia.
-This feat involved walking over six marathons a week for six weeks whilst carrying enough food and water to survive.
-Also in 2012 he trekked 600 miles across Central and Northern Mongolia in the company of only a semi-feral pony and a stray dog he found in the forest.
+This feat involved walking daily marathons for six weeks whilst carrying enough food and water to survive.
+He subsequently trekked 600 miles across Mongolia in the company of a semi-feral pony and a stray dog he found in the forest.

 In 2014 Charlie descended the Lulua, a little-known tributary of the Congo River, in a leaky dugout canoe.
-This journey into remote and effectively uncharted territory of DRC was beset by rapids, waterfalls, hippos, crocodiles and finally, shortly after leaving the river, violent bouts of malaria and typhoid fever.
-In 2017, Charlie undertook an eight-month, 5,000-mile triathlon tracing the perceived Europe-Asia border in order to highlight the arbitrary nature of this line.
+This journey into remote and effectively uncharted territory of DRC was beset by rapids, waterfalls, hippos, crocodiles and violent bouts of malaria and typhoid fever.
+In 2017, Charlie undertook an eight-month, 5,000-mile triathlon tracing the perceived Europe-Asia border in order to investigate the relevance of this line in the modern world.

 “The questions asked afterwards are the measure of a good talk and, judging from the response to yours, you were sensational… the students didn’t want to leave.
 You engaged with such a diverse audience – staff, sixth formers and year sevens were all keen to speak with you afterwards.
 Besides being incredibly funny, your self-effacing delivery pointed to the adventurous spirit and deep vein of untapped resources within all of us.”– Jez Ross, Head of Geography, Tudor Hall School